What Is Meditation and What Is Not Meditation

 The ultimate goal of meditation is to be in samadhi, a state of stillness, peacefulness and serenity.
 Patanjali, author of the authoritative Yoga Sutras, says that many years of practice are necessary to train the mind to be able to exist in a non-stop, continuous, permanent state of blissful awareness.
 This could be said to be one of the ultimate goals of Yoga.

-Disclaimer: These statements are intended to be informational only and are based on thousands of years of accumulated experiences within the realm of Ayurveda.
-None of these statements are intended to diagnose, treat, cure or heal any disease.
+Disclaimer: Statements on this site are intended to be informational only and are based on years of accumulated experiences within the realm of Ayurveda.
 Before embarking on undertaking to improve one’s health it is wise first to consult with professionals.
-None of these statements has been investigated or approved by the FDA.
+These statements have not been investigated, evaluated, or approved by the FDA.
+Nothing said here is intended to diagnose, treat, prescribe or cure disease.
+If you have a medical problem please see your doctor.